- Research tells us that investing in early learning benefits children + families + society.

 COVID-19 Impact on Early Learners & Programs

-- More children started kindergarten without key readiness skills (VKRP, 2020).
+- More children started kindergarten without key readiness skills (VKRP, Spring 2021).

-- More black and brown children entered kindergarten without the readiness skills they need to be successful academically and socially (VKRP, 2020).
+- More black and brown children entered kindergarten without the readiness skills they need to be successful academically and socially (VKRP, Spring 2021).

 - Social skills and self-regulation skills are kindergarten teachers’ biggest concerns.